binary-banter/binary-banter.github.io/content/redstone-simulator.md

 - Compare: Output strength = rear if side <= rear
 - Subtract: Output strength = rear - side

+## Triggers and Probes

+Triggers and probes are not really blocks that exist in Minecraft, but that will be necessary for any useful analysis.
+During the parsing of the world, we read in all gold blocks and lightning rods as triggers and all diamond blocks as probes.
+Additionally, probes can be given by a name by placing a sign on any of its faces.
+The name will be the text on the first line of the sign, otherwise the probe simply gets its coordinates as its name.

+Functionally speaking triggers and probes will both act as solid blocks, where the trigger can be turned into a redstone block for 1 tick.

 ## Debouncing

 Repeaters, torches, and comparators in minecraft have a behaviour that is not well documented that we like to call